-|There are three themed gardens: the Spanish Garden, Tudor Courtyard and English Woodland Garden, with over 70 full-size trees and a flowing stream, with fish, ducks and our two resident flamingos.
-The website states, see below, "The average depth of the soil is 18-inch drainage made of bricks and clinker over a waterproof membrane.
+|In 2003 the Virgin website (link defunct) had stated, "The average depth of the soil is 18-inch drainage made of bricks and clinker over a waterproof membrane.
 Ralph Hancock brought in some 500 species of plants and shrubs and even imported rock from Pennsylvania for his alpine planting on the assumption that it would withstand London's polluted atmosphere."
-David Lewis, the head gardener has said that despite the wind they are able to grow jasmine and wistaria.
-They mulch regularly to keep the 18 inch-deep growing media fertile.|
+According to Virgin, David Lewis, the head gardener said that despite the wind they were able to grow jasmine and wisteria, and that they had mulched regularly to keep the 18 inch-deep growing media fertile.|

 Additional thumbnail photos:

-|The Greenroof Projects Database is published, designed, and maintained by|
+|The International Greenroof & Greenwall Projects Database is published, designed, and maintained by|

-Greenroofs.com, LLC, Copyright © 2010.
+Greenroofs.com, LLC, Copyright © 2018.
 All rights reserved.